 One last tip.

 If you’re somewhere with high humidity.
 Don’t open your Pop Rocks packages until you are ready to put them on your shots.
 Elsewise the moisture in the air makes them start popping and clumping together.
+So yeah, Texas humidity will make Pop Rocks pop on their own.
 Science.

 - 2 packages of Pop Rocks .33oz each